marginaltech/marginaltech.github.io/index.md

 You might have been led to believe that your industry is being disrupted by digital innovation and transformations.

-It isn't.

-The existential threat in most industries is genuine digital competence.
-That threat is simple to understand and counter:
+The existential threat posed by technology in most industries is much simpler to understand and counter:

 1. Methodically integrate automation and analytics into your business processes.
-2. Compound modest, but substantive, capabilities that mutually reinforce insight and efficiency.
+2. Compound modest capabilities that mutually reinforce insight and efficiency.
-3. In time, step-changes in how you could do business will be apparent and difficult for competitors to reproduce.
+3. Step-changes in how you do business will become apparent and be difficult for competitors to reproduce.

-It's simple, but not easy.
+It's a longer game.
+Simple, but not easy.

 ### I help organisations elicit ends and execute means.

-Meaningful changes are effective, proportionate and sustainable.
+Meaningful change is effective, proportionate and sustainable.

-Let your competitors waste time and money indulging the grandiose fever dreams of speculating technologists.
+Let your competitors waste time and money indulging the grandiose speculation of technologists.

-I started a consultancy to do work that was meaningful, to both me and my clients.
+I started a consultancy to do work that was more meaningful, to both me and my clients.
 I called it Marginal Technologies to remind myself where value really lies.